 Bonus step: Apply for cosigner release or refinance.

 Cosigner release is a process by which you apply to remove your cosigner’s name from your student loan.
 Releasing your cosigner shows is an option after you’ve become financially independent and can afford your repayments.
-It also frees up your cosigner’s finances and lowers their debt-to-income ratio should they need to take out another loan.
+It also frees up your cosigner’s finances and lowers their DTI should they need to take out another loan.